sachinira/template-update-gsheetrows-to-sfdc-sobjects/README.md

-# Template: Update Google Sheet to Send Gmail
+# Template: Update Google Sheet to Update Salesforce
 When Google Sheet rows are updated, update custom Salesforce objects.<br>

 When there is a need to store our data specific to bussiness quicky, we can use the Google Sheetsas a quick .
 But if we want to store it in a reliable way, we can use Salesforce custom objects.
 Now, you don't need to waste time copying and pasting the data from Google Sheet to Salesforce.
 In such cases we can use an integration between Google Sheetes and Salesforce to make this task easier

 This template is used for the scenario that once a specific column is updated in a Google Sheet, an objedct is updated in the Salesforce.

 ## Use this template to
 - Simultaneously update data inside Salesforce object once the data about that object is changed.